 Our ISO-17025 accreditation gives us a remote measurement accuracy of 15%, similar to other road traffic measurement systems.
 Our accreditation allows us to ensure the accuracy, relative uncertainty and repeatability of our measurements.
 In addition, our system has a 90% correlation with PEMS and has been validated by multiple independent international bodies.

-The most typical configuration of our technology is based on RSD5000 series architecture for portable monitoring.
-These sensors are designed to be quickly deployed (20 minutes including calibration), left temporarily unattended and frequently moved to fresh sites.
-They are fully battery powered, connected to the internet and do not require any modification to the road.
+The most typical configuration of our technology is a portable setup for flexible monitoring and easy deployment.
+The RSD can be quickly deployed (20 minutes including calibration), left temporarily unattended and frequently moved to fresh sites.
+The RSD is fully battery powered, connected to the internet and do not require any modification to the road.

 Opus RSE is the only entity in the world accredited to measure real-driving emissions remotely.
 Systems are calibrated under ISO methodology.
 We are audited by the Spanish Acreditation Agency every year.

 We provide the cheapest technology to measure real-world traffic emissions.
-Either for a one-shot study or for long-term programs, the RSD has proven to be very atarctive for our clients.
+Either for a one-shot study or for long-term programs, the RSD has proven to be very atractive for our clients.

-Tens of partners and clients use the systems on their own after a few days training.
+Worldwide partners and clients use the RSDs on their own after a few days training.
 The RSD is easy to calibrate in a few minutes and it can be monitored remotely by a technician (PC, smartphone, etc.).

 It is has been a proven and validated system for decades.
 Even nowadays, independant validations are performed every year.